jessicalnewell/jessicalnewell.github.io/_posts/2019-02-09-feature_selection_king_county_house_sales.markdown

 ---

-Let's say we are a real estate agent in Seattle looking for an algorithm to predict the home prices.
+Let's say you are a real estate agent in Seattle looking for an algorithm to predict the home prices.

-For the Module 1 Project, we studied a data set of King County, Washington house sales data.
+For the Module 1 Project, I worked with a given data set of King County, Washington house sales.
 The objective was to find out which features, such as the number of bedrooms, whether it's a waterfront property or the square footage of the living space, were good predictors of what the sale price would be.

 I created the predictions using linear regression.